Chilliwack Dyke Trail is Chilliwack's answer to Abbotsford's

 Brinx Road at McDonald Rd Chilliwack BC

-10. McDonald Road looks quite fine as well.
+10. McDonald Road looks very fine as well.

 McDonald Rd Chilliwack British Columbia

-11. After driving for 600 meters on McDonald Road, you are at the
+11. After driving for 600 meters on McDonald Road, we are at the

 trailhead.
 To the left is overflow parking for 4-5 vehicles - the